 From early 2016 through May 2017, Salazar was a Grace Paley Organizing Fellow with Jews for Racial and Economic Justice.
 During this same period, she co-edited Unruly, the “intersectional blog” of Jewish Voice for Peace.

-Though she failed to graduate from Columbia University, Salazar says she “became a Marxist” during her time there.
+Salazar says she “became a Marxist” during her time at Columbia, which she left without graduating.
 She is now a committed member of the Democratic Socialists of America (DSA), and she once served on the organizing committee of its socialist-feminist working group.
 “A democratic socialist recognizes the capitalist system as being inherently oppressive,” says Salazar, “and is actively working to dismantle it and to empower the working class and the marginalized in our society.”

 In 2018, Salazar entered the Democratic Party primary race to challenge Martin Malavé Dilan, the sixteen-year incumbent New York State Senator representing the 18th District (in Brooklyn).
 Salazar’s campaign received endorsements from such notables as Cynthia Nixon, Zephyr Teachout, Alexandria Ocasio-Cortez, former Congressional Hispanic Caucus leader Nydia Velazquez, and Nina Turner of Bernie Sanders’s Our Revolution.